Legislative Assembly of the Province of Canada

 The first session of parliament began in Kingston in Canada West in 1841.
 The second parliament and the first sessions of the third parliament were held in Montreal.
 On April 25, 1849, rioters protesting the Rebellion Losses Bill burned the parliament buildings.
 The remaining sessions of the third parliament were held in Toronto.
 Subsequent parliaments were held in Quebec City and Toronto, except for the last session June–August 1866 of the eighth and final parliament, which was held in the newly built Parliament building in Ottawa, the capital chosen for the Dominion of Canada.

-The British North America Act of 1867 divided the Province of Canada into the provinces of Ontario and Quebec, each province having its own Legislative Assembly, as well as representation in the Parliament of Canada.
+The British North America Act 1867 divided the Province of Canada into the provinces of Ontario and Quebec, each province having its own Legislative Assembly, as well as representation in the Parliament of Canada.

 Seat of Government and Parliament Buildings

 Parliament for the United Provinces of Canada drifted around the cities of Toronto, Kingston, Montreal, Quebec City and Ottawa.
 For exhaustive detail on how Parliament tried to resolve the issue of a permanent capital, see below David B. Knight, Choosing Canada's Capital: Conflict Resolution in a Parliamentary System (Carleton Library Series, 1991).